 Using a comprehensive database of coastal home sales merged with data on elevation relative to local tides, we compare prices for houses based on their inundation threshold under projections of sea level rise (SLR).
 The analysis separates the sensitivity of housing to rising seas from other confounding characteristics by exploiting cross-sectional differences in relative SLR due to vertical land motion.
 This provides variation in the expected speed of SLR for properties of similar elevation and distance to the coast.
 In a variety of specifications and test settings, we find precisely estimated null results suggesting limited price effects.

-2nd Round Revise and Resubmit, Review of Financial Studies
+3rd Round, Review of Financial Studies

 Equity markets fail to account for value-relevant non-public information enjoyed by syndicated loan participants and reflected in publicly posted loan prices.
 A strategy that buys the equities of firms whose debt has recently appreciated and sells the equities of firms whose loans have recently depreciated earns as much as 1.4 to 2.2% alpha per month.
 The strategy returns are unaffected when focusing on loan returns that are publicly reported in the Wall Street Journal.
 However, when we condition on the subsample of equities held by mutual funds that also trade in syndicated loans, returns to the strategy are eliminated.